charliewhitmore28/mathstructures/README.md

 # Math Structures

 MathStructures is a library intended to provide math algorithms and data structures useful for mathematical exploration.
-The goal of this library is to provide efficient implementations with consistent design.

 ## Installation